 - Clients work in sprints —Plan for the end results, but divide your design into sections and deliver them in increments.

-- Clients are a a startup that needs to push an MVP (minimal viable product) fast — Design a bare basic MVP with optimal user experience for them right off the bat, beautify the design later.
+- Clients have a startup that needs to push an MVP (minimal viable product) fast — Design a bare basic MVP with an optimal user experience for them right off the bat, beautify the design later.

 By offering sound advice and analysis, clients will come to trust you as their mentors in the area of design.
 Your work won’t end with just one project.
 They will keep coming back to you for advice and more work when they want to improve or even start an entirely new project.
 To be in this position, you must truly understand the clients business, their vision and goals, as well as your craft.